Vitamins, Herbal and Dietary SupplementsDec 17th, 2019

 As the qualified healthcare professional that sits between the pharmacist and the patient / member of the local community, it’s essential that technicians understand the role of vitamins, herbal and dietary supplements.
 Part of this process involves knowing when it’s appropriate to discuss the case with your pharmacist.
 For example – there may be a potential drug interaction, or perhaps you need more clarification on a given herb or supplement.

-However, what is clear is that – for the PTCB test – aspiring pharmacy technicians must have a basic understanding of vitamins, herbal and dietary supplements.
-The table of details below are must-know details that often get tested.
+However, what is clear is that – for the PTCB test – pharmacy technicians are expected to have a basic understanding of vitamins, herbal and dietary supplements.

 Vitamins are divided into:

 - Water-soluble vitamins – B vitamins and C